timiwahalahti/kotivadelma/README.md

 Kotivadelma
 ========

-Kotivadelma is simple, lightweight and easily customizable lobby information display system.
+Kotivadelma is simple, lightweight and easily customizable lobby information display system build with jQuery.
 It can be used at home, schools, in the workplace, public places and really anyplace where information needs to be displayed.

 #### Kotivadelma shows
 * next public transport depatures from nearby stops